 1. It’s Normal To Skip A Period After Miscarriage

 Some women may not have periods even after a month since their miscarriage.
 Generally, this is not a cause for concern.
 After a miscarriage, your body goes into a healing mode.
-It may take some time for the human chorionic gonadotropin (hCG) to be
+It may take some time for the human chorionic gonadotropin (hCG) to be cleared from your body as your body returns to normal.1

 Once your hCG levels are nil, your first period begins approximately four weeks later.
 Right after a miscarriage, you should continue bleeding for about a week and then the bleeding may totally stop or you may notice spotting for another week.